 Open Spotlight Search and directly type in the words you remember, and voila!
 Spotlight Search presents you with the same photo.
 This comes in handy in tons of situations.

-3. Access Spotlight Search from the Lock Screen
+3. Search from iPhone’s Home Screen

 4. More options for contacts